PHP Assignment Operators

 $greeting .= $name;

-• Use arithmetic assignment operators to carry arithmetic operations and assign at the same time.
+• Use arithmetic assignment operators to perform arithmetic operations and assign them at the same time.

 Did you find this tutorial useful?